 Çelik is the recipient of the Babson College W.F.
 Glavin Center Global Entrepreneur Award.

-Çelik holds eighteen global patents related to OnePIN technologies. Çelik is also the main inventor on number of patents currently in the pending stage both nationally and internationally.
+Çelik holds 56 global patents related to OnePIN technologies. Çelik is also the main inventor on a number of patents currently in the pending stage both nationally and internationally.

-Ken is General Partner and a founder of FA Technology Ventures.
-He serves on the Board of Directors of Knoa Software and OnePIN, and until their exits, served on the boards of E Ink and ISOPur.
+Kenneth Mabbs is the founder of QKA, L.P.
+Prior to QKA, he was a General Partner and founder of FA Technology Ventures.
+He currently serves on the Board of Directors of Knoa Software and OnePIN, and until their exits, served on the boards of E Ink and ISOPur.
 Prior to its IPO, Ken was an observer to the board of A123 Systems.

 Prior to co-founding FA Technology Ventures, Ken served as Director of Investment Banking and Director of Merchant Banking from 1991-2000 at Gleacher and Company, a publicly traded investment banking firm (NASDAQ: GLCH) focused on emerging technology companies.
 Ken led the transformation of Gleacher’s corporate investment banking practice from a regional generalist approach to a nationwide information technology and energy technology focused practice.
 Investment banking revenues grew from $7.8 million to $32.8 million and equity underwriting volumes of lead or co-lead transactions increased from $24 million to over $2 billion.
 The Merchant Banking activity consisted of the venture capital investing of the FATV I Portfolio, which invested over $17 million and resulted in realizations of over $77 million.
 Ken also worked on strategy, due diligence and investment negotiations in Mechanical Technology and its follow-on investments in Plug Power (where he was a co-founder), Beacon Power and Satcon as well as FATV I investments in iRobot and META Group.
 Prior to working at Gleacher, Ken was a senior investment banker at Bear Stearns and Company, Inc., in New York and in Boston where for eight years he focused on emerging technology companies.